floooh/oryol/README.md

   - above cmake there's a python helper script which manages different build configurations (host platforms and their native IDEs / build tools, cross-compiling, release vs. debug etc...)

 3. unit testing integrated into the development process:
-  - Oryol integrates UnitTest++ into the build process, and writing unit tests is a seemless part of the development process
+  - Oryol integrates UnitTest++ into the build process, and writing unit tests is a seamless part of the development process

 4. multi-platform with focus on web / mobile:
   - make it extremely easy to support new POSIX+OpenGL-style target platforms